 The offshore oil and gas industry is a very important component of Western Australia’s economy and a significant player in the shared marine environment.

-Although the economic scale of WA’s commercial fishing industry is smaller than oil and gas by some orders of magnitude, fishing, pearling and aquaculture remain a crucial part of the State’s social, cultural, environmental and heritage perspective – particularly in regional WA.
+Although the economic scale of WA’s commercial fishing industry is smaller than oil and gas by some orders of magnitude, fishing, pearling and aquaculture remain a crucial part of the State’s economic, social, cultural, environmental and heritage perspective – particularly in regional WA.